PintoGideon/notes/Linux/Basics.md

 Internally, a user has a unique user identifier known as a UID.
 Each program that Linux runs is run on behalf of a user and an assosciated UID.

+### Basename

+basename- strip directory and suffix from filenames. dirname- strip last component from filename.